tomhendra/courses/udemy--learning-to-learn/README.md

 - Use the 80/20 rule to prioritise the most important topics to learn.
 - Ask yourself: “Is this the best use of my time?“ - “Is this the most critical piece of information?”
 - Remove the unnecessary.
+- Focus on the 20% of the highest quality, most important.
+- Just as important to select as it is to remove.

+### 14. Parkinson's Law

+- Parkinson’s law is the adage that “work expands so as to fill the time available for its completion”.
+It is sometimes applied to the growth of bureaucracy in an organization.
+[Wiki](https://en.wikipedia.org/wiki/Parkinson%27s_law)
+- By using small systems and goals with specific deadlines, it forces us to work within constrained time frame.

+### 15. Deep Work

+- Deep intensely focused, highly engaged work or practice.
+- No distractions to push your cognitive abilities to their limit.
+- Deep work is the ability to focus without distraction on a cognitively demanding task.
+- Shallow work is non-cognitively demanding, logistical-style work, often performed while distracted.

+### 16. Stakes & Rewards

+- Focus on small rewards to stay motivated.
+- What happens when you don't achieve your goal?
+Stakes need to be on the line.
+- Hold yourself accountable.
+- Stakes are the things that we lose by not achieving our goal.

+### 17. Concepts vs Facts

+- Concepts are more important than facts.
+- Facts are easy to Google, concepts need to be learned.
+- Recalling something is more effective than repeating something.
+- Concepts are high level topics that give you context of what you learn.
+- Facts are cheap, anyone can learn them.
+- Successful people have concepts to connect the chinks of knowledge to form a novel solution.
+- Foundations and principles are important (trunk based knowledge) to form connections of chunks.
+- Always ask why to connect the dots.
+- Feynman technique is important to explain concepts, and leads to true understanding of a topic.

+### 18. Test Yourself

+- Without practice you will never progress.
+- Summarize after learning a topic, recalling information.
+- What are the key takeaways?
+Quiz yourself.
+- Creates immediate feedback.